Kyle Isbel Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is fourth in the league with a collective 10.3 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in MLB.

-- The Rangers' 3.38 team ERA ranks sixth across all league pitching staffs.
+- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.40).

-- The Rangers allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- deGrom (1-0) starts for the Rangers, his third of the season.
+- The Rangers will look to Eovaldi (1-1) in his third start of the season.

-- His most recent time out came on Wednesday against the Baltimore Orioles, when the righty went six innings, surrendering one earned run while giving up two hits.
+- In his last time out on Friday, the righty tossed 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.